Pears (soap)

-Pears transparent soap is a British brand of soap first produced and sold in 1807 by Andrew Pears, at a factory just off Oxford Street in London.
+Pears Glycerin soap is a British brand of soap first produced and sold in 1807 by Andrew Pears, at a factory just off Oxford Street in London.
 It was the world's first mass-market translucent soap.
-Under the stewardship of advertising pioneer Thomas J. Barratt, A. & F. Pears initiated a number of innovations in sales and marketing.
-English actress and socialite Lillie Langtry was recruited to become the poster-girl for Pears in 1882, and in doing so she became the first celebrity to endorse a commercial product.
+Under the stewardship of advertising pioneer Thomas J. Barratt, A. & F. Pears initiated several innovations in sales and marketing.
+English actress and socialite Lillie Langtry was recruited to become the poster-girl for Pears in 1882, and in doing so, she became the first celebrity to endorse a commercial product.

 Lever Brothers, now Unilever, acquired A. & F. Pears in 1917.
 Products under the Pears brand are currently manufactured in India and Saudi Arabia for global distribution.

 History

 Andrew Pears, the son of a farmer, was born around 1770 in Cornwall and moved from his native Mevagissey to London around 1787.
-He completed his apprenticeship in 1789, established a barber's shop in Gerrard Street in Soho and began to produce cosmetic products.
+He completed his apprenticeship in 1789, established a barber's shop in Gerrard Street in Soho, and began to produce cosmetic products.
 At that time, Soho was a high-end residential area, and Pears' clientele included many wealthy socialites who took pride in their appearance.
-The fashion among the wealthy of the period was to have pristine white complexions; tanned faces were associated with those who laboured outdoors.
+The fashion among the wealthy of the period was pristine white complexions; tanned faces were associated with those who laboured outdoors.
 Pears found that his powders and creams were frequently being used to cover up damage caused by the harshness of the soaps and other beauty products that were in general use at the time, many of which contained arsenic or lead.
-Pears began to experiment with soap purification and eventually managed to produce a gentle soap based on glycerine and other natural products.
-The clarity of the soap gave it a novel transparent appearance, which provided a marketing advantage.
+Pears began experimenting with soap purification and eventually produced a gentle soap based on glycerine and other natural products.
+The clarity of the soap gave it a novel, transparent appearance, which provided a marketing advantage.
 To add to the appeal, Pears gave the soap an aroma reminiscent of an English garden.
 It was first sold in London in 1807.

-In 1835, when his grandson, Francis Pears, joined the business, the firm was renamed A & F Pears.
+In 1835, when his grandson, Francis Pears, joined the business, the firm was renamed A. & F. Pears.
 After three years, Andrew retired and left Francis in charge.
-At the Great Exhibition of 1851, A & F Pears was awarded the prize medal for soap.
+At the Great Exhibition of 1851, A. & F. Pears was awarded the prize medal for soap.
 Production moved to Isleworth in 1862.
 23-year-old Thomas J. Barratt, sometimes referred to as the father of modern advertising, was appointed bookkeeper in 1864.
-The next year, Francis' son, Andrew, joined A. & F. Pears as joint proprietor, and ran the Isleworth factory.
+The next year, Francis' son, Andrew, joined A. & F. Pears as joint proprietor and ran the Isleworth factory.
 That same year, Thomas married Mary Pears, Francis's eldest daughter, and was appointed to run the administration in London.
 During the nineteenth century, Pears built a large market for its soap in the United States.